dholicrssfeed/dragonholic-modified-feed/NOTES.md

 - **Function:** `get_featured_image(title)`
 - **Instructions:**
   - Update or add a new `if` statement for the new novel so that it returns the correct image URL.
+  - Skip this step if there are is no featured image for the novel.

 **Example:**